 2. Roasted Pork Knuckle

-Truly, one of the most beautiful meals on this Earth, and a real Bavarian classic.
-Words fail to describe the joy of devouring a roasted pork knuckle served in a pool of gravy, so you better just try it for yourself.
+Regular words are insufficient to describe the joy of devouring a roasted pork knuckle served in a pool of gravy, so you better just try it for yourself.

 3. Sugary, roasted almonds